-A man driving a 2019 Nissan Sentra collided with a 2008 Honda Civic and then hit a 2017 Honda Accord killing the driver of the Nissan.
+A man driving a 2019 Nissan Sentra caused a multiple vehicle crash when he collided with a 2008 Honda Civic.
+Then he hit a 2017 Honda Accord killing the driver of the Nissan.
 The crash happened in Feather Sound at the intersection of Ulmerton and 34th Street N. around 4 p.m., Sunday, March 10, 2019.

 According to a Florida Highway Patrol trooper at the scene, the Nissan was traveling west on Ulmerton Road when it turned left into the path of the Civic.
 The Nissan then spun and hit the Accord that was waiting to take a left turn from Ulmerton onto 34th Street.

-Unfortunately, the driver of the Nissan died at the scene, and his passenger, along with the driver and passenger of the Civic, were taken to a local hospital with serious injuries.
+Unfortunately, the driver of the Nissan died at the scene.
+Paramedics took his passenger, along with the occupants of the Civic to a local hospital with serious injuries.

 The National Highway Transportation Safety Administration considers a multi-vehicle crash any collision that involves three or more vehicles.
 When this happens, the risk of serious injury and fatalities go up considerably.

 The reason for this is the dynamics of a multi-vehicle crash.
-In all types of multi-vehicle crash, there are often multiple impacts on the same car which means its occupants are also hit more than once.
+In all types of multi-vehicle crashes, there are often multiple impacts to the same car.
+As a result, occupants suffer multiple hits.
 Each impact has the ability to injure someone worse or cause death.

-There are a two primary types of multi-car collisions, one being a chain reaction crash where one collision sets off events that cause other cars to be involved.
-These often happen on busy and crowded highways and streets, and in many cases, a car endures two or more impacts thus causing greater injuries.
+There are two primary types of multi-car collisions.
+First, one being a chain-reaction crash.
+This is where one collision sets off events that cause the involvement of other cars.
+These often happen on busy and crowded highways and streets.
+In many cases, a car endures two or more impacts thus causing greater injuries.

 Others are pileup crashes where motorists on a freeway or highway are unable to stop when going at high speeds.
 They then crash into whatever is in front of them, and sometimes it is a vehicle that has already been in a wreck.